editor-rs/vscode-rust/doc/rls_mode/main.md

 # Rust Language Server Mode Page

-The extension supports integration with [Rust Language Server](https://github.com/rust-lang-nursery/rls).
+The extension supports integration with [Rust Language Server].

 ## Configuration

-The `"rust.rls"` configuration parameter specifies how to run RLS if it is requested.

-The type of the parameter is an object with the following fields:

-* `"executable"` - a string.
-The path to an executable to execute
-* `"args"` - an array of strings.
-Arguments to pass to the executable
+There are configuration parameters which names start with `"rust.rls"`.
+The RLS mode can be configured by changing the parameters.

+### Parameters

+#### rust.rls.executable

+Using the parameter it is possible to specify either absolute path to RLS or name of RLS.

+The default value is `"rls"`.

+It can be useful when:

+* There is a need in running RLS built from its source
+* There is a need in running RLS through some proxy (see [rust.rls.args](#rust.rls.executable]))

+#### rust.rls.args

+Using the parameter it is possible to specify what arguments to run the RLS executable with.

+The default value is `null`.

+It can be useful when:

+* There is a need in running RLS through some proxy, i.e., rustup

+#### rust.rls.env

-* `"env"` - an environment to append to the current environment to execute the executable
+Using the parameter it is possible to specify what environment to run the RLS executable in.
-* `"revealOutputChannelOn"` - a string.
-Specifies the condition when the output channel should be revealed
-* `"useRustfmt"` - either a boolean or `null`.
-Specifies whether [rustfmt] should be used for formatting

-By default, it is `null`.
+The default value is `null`.

-### More about configuration parameter
+It can be useful when:

+* There is a need to pass some environment variables to the RLS executable, i.e., `RUST_LOG`, `RUST_BACKTRACE`

-#### revealOutputChannelOn
+#### rust.rls.revealOutputChannelOn

-This determines when the Output channel is revealed.

-The possible values are:
+Using the parameter it is possible to specify on what kind of message received from the RLS the output channel is revealed.

+It supports one of the following values:

-* `"info"` - revealed on each info line
+* `"info"` - the output channel is revealed on literally all messages
-* `"warn"` - revealed on each warn line
+* `"warn"` - the output channel is revealed on warnings
-* `"error"` - revealed on each error line (default)
+* `"error"` - the output channel is revealed on errors (default)
-* `"never"` - the output channel never reveals automatically
+* `"never"` - the output channel is never revealed automatically (it can be revealed manually through *View->Output*)

+The default value is `error`.

+It can be useful when:

+* There is some problem with RLS and it sometimes sends error messages on which the output channel is revealed and it is annoying
+* There is a need in revealing the output channel on other kinds of message

-#### useRustfmt
+#### rust.rls.useRustfmt

-The possible values are:
+Using the parameter it is possible to specify if the standalone [rustfmt] is used to format code instead of the [rustfmt] embedded into RLS.

+It supports one of the following values:

-* `null` - the extension will ask whether [rustfmt] should be used for formatting
+* `null` - the extension will ask if [rustfmt] is used to format code
-* `false` - the extension will not use [rustfmt] for formatting
+* `false` - the extension will not use [rustfmt] to format code
-* `true` - the extension will use [rustfmt] for formatting
+* `true` - the extension will use [rustfmt] to format code

+The default value is `null`.

 ## Setting up